dinphil/code-weekend/Markdown/Code Weekend.md

 In this form, there are 3 input fields.
 The first is the total amount of money being transfered.
 While we will parse it as a decimal, its input `type='text'`.
 The 'name' field we use to tell our app what variable it is assigned to, so we can access it in venmo.js.
 The placeholder, as you can probably tell, determines what is shown when the user has not yet typed anything in.

-The next form is, by most measures, the same.
+The next field is, by most measures, the same.
 Make sure to note, however, that the field name is assigned the value 'phone', again so we can reference the input as a variable by that name in venmo.js.
 The third field is of type `<textarea>` instead of type `<input>`.
 The biggest difference between a textarea and an input to understand is that a textarea has better accounting for large input of paragraph-length.
 Note that we specify the field `rows='3'`, and `cols='80'`.
 Thus, unlike an `<input>`, we can guess that this field might be a sentence or two but probably no longer, and tailor the size of hte textfield to that.
 Furthermore, it handles newlines well, so the user can happily use multiple paragraphs.

 The final important piece of your form is `<input type='submit' name='Send Payment.'>`.
 Note that the `type='submit'` field is not specifying a variable, but is a keyword in your form that your browser knows to interpret as a submission of the form. the name field determines what is shown on the button.
 Because this submit button is within the same form as the other input fields (see that it comes before the ending `</form>` tag), it will submit everything within that form.